ahus1/prometheus-hystrix/README.md

 See the [Netflix Metrics & Monitoring](https://github.com/Netflix/Hystrix/wiki/Metrics-and-Monitoring) Wiki for more information.

+Note that this repositry is currently unmaintained.
+A new maintainer would be highly appreciated.
+If that maintainer is not a SoundCloud employee, it is recommended to fork this repository to maintain it outside of the SoundCloud GitHub organization.
+If you are interested, please file an issue in this repo to update README.md accordingly.

 ## USAGE

 Register the metrics publisher for your application's namespace and the default Prometheus CollectorRegistry with Hystrix.